Group RRSP Information

 If you have overcontributed unintentionally, it is wise to remove the overcontribution from the plan.
 Failure to remove overcontributions will result in you paying tax on those amounts when paid out as a benefit, without having received a deduction for them when contributed, as contributions that exceed your RRSP contribution room are not tax deductible in the year in which they are made.
 Contact Sun Life for the appropriate method of retrieving the overcontribution..

 Information about the investments under the plan is provided in your Sun Life enrolment guide and on the Sun Life Plan Member Services Website at mysunlife.ca.
+You can use the generic access ID 0171904 and generic pin 25912804 to review the investment options available to you.
 You must select investments in order to participate in the plan.
 If you do not, your enrolment form will be returned to you for completion.

 Your options are: